 - Do not use Sandoz Ibuprofen Plus Codeine tablets to treat any other complaints

-- Do not take for more than a few days at a time unless your doctor tells you to.
+- Do not take more than the recommended dose unless your doctor tells you

 Things to be careful of

 - Be careful driving or operating machinery until you know how Sandoz Ibuprofen Plus Codeine tablets affects you.

 - Sandoz Ibuprofen Plus Codeine tablets may cause dizziness, light-headedness or drowsiness in some people.
 If this occurs, do not drive or operate machinery.
 If you drink alcohol, dizziness, light-headedness or drowsiness may be worse.